davictor24/UserManager/README.md

 To ensure that your installation is successful you'll need to run tests.
 The command: `npm test` makes this possible.
 It is functional right now.

-Alternatively, you can run the test on a docker container by running the test script with the command `./setup_test.sh`.
+Alternatively, you can run the tests on a docker container by running the test script with the command `./setup_test.sh`.

 ### API Documentation
 The API only has one endpoint which is the `/users` endpoint for saving users to the database.
 The endpoint works with the HTTP verbs: `POST`, `GET`, `PUT`, `DELETE`.